|800+ free French worksheets

 reviewing your notes to prevent the information that you

-have learnt from fading from your recall, you will learn
+have learned from fading from your recall, you will learn

 much more, much quicker and retain it for much longer.